rrg92/powershai/docs/en-US/cmdlets/Get-AiChat.md

 ```

 ### -ProviderRawParams
-Specifies raw params per provider.
+Specifies raw params by provider.
 This takes precedence over -RawParams (if 2 parameters with the same name (and path) are specified).
-You must specify a hashtable and each key is the provider name.
+You must specify a hashtable and each key is the name of the provider.
 Then, the value of each key is the same as you would specify in -RawParams.

 ```yml
 Parameter Set: (All)